Graduate School of Engineering & Applied Sciences (GSEAS)

 NPS is mission-funded to provide tuition-free graduate education to active duty Navy and Marine Corps officers.
 Students are required to purchase their own textbooks.

 Seats not filled by active duty Navy and Marine Corps officers will be made available for open enrollment to other uniformed officers, Department of the Navy and other federal government civilians, and defense contractor civilians under the sponsorship of their organization.
-The open enrollment tuition price for military and government employees is $2,250 per course.
-The open enrollment tuition price for defense contractor civilians is $2,400 per course.
+The open enrollment tuition price is $2,500 per course.
 Students are required to purchase their own textbooks.

 For additional information specific to the program, please email the Program Director at SSCertProg@nps.edu.